mathieu-lacage/goggles/README.md

 ![Assembly clip model viewed in OpenSCAD](/doc/assets/back-clip.png)

 The lens clip, and the back clip can be printed without special care on your FDM printer of choice.
-I recommend PETG for durability
+I recommend PETG for durability.

 ## Cut and groove the lens

-The starting point is a 6mm acrylic sheet that needs to be cut to produce
+The starting point is a 5mm acrylic sheet that needs to be cut with a router to produce

+The `lens.svg` included in the release contains paths that can be loaded into an Origin router and then used to cut acrylic sheets:

+1. Cut inside the grey area, at the depth specified on the svg
+2. Cut outsitde the grey area, at the depth of the acrylic sheet thickness minus a small tolerance (say, 3-0.2=2.8mm)
+3. Separate the cut parts from the sheet by gently pushing them to break the 0.2mm connectors
+4. Use a knife and sanding paper to clean gently the sides of the parts

 The lens.svg file contains two paths which should be cut at different depths